andlabs/libui/doc/using-libui.md

 # Using libui

+>**Note**: This page discusses instructions for compiling and linking libui, and does so in the most general way possible.
+Your build system may provide better options for doing any of the following than what is described on this page; consult its manual.

 ## Shared vs. Static

 In order to properly use libui, you first need to know whether you are using it as a shared library (also called a dynamically-linked library) or as a static library.